networknt/light-doc/content/en/contribute/documentation.md

 ### Add Code Blocks

-Code blocks are crucial for providing examples of the light platform new features to end users of the light-doc.
+Code blocks are crucial for providing examples of Light’s new features to end users of the light-doc.
 Whenever possible, create examples that you think users will be able to implement in their own projects.

 ### Standard Syntax